 Carrying Passengers and Luggage

-here are two distinctions that the law makes concerning the carriage of passengers; first whether the carriage is done for profit, second whether the business is the carriage of passengers or whether it is a merely a single aspect of a larger business.
+Carrying Passengers and Luggage – There are two distinctions that the law makes concerning the carriage of passengers; first, whether the carriage is done for profit, and second whether the business is the carriage of passengers or whether it is merely a single aspect of a larger business.

 The carriage of passengers for profit does not mean that there is a specific extra charge for transportation.
 If the cost is included within a fee paid for the main service provided then it is still classed as transportation for profit.
 The law does make provision for a small fee to cover running costs and general wear, however – this was intended to protect car sharers and should not be abused.

 Carrying Passengers and Luggage – Only very occasional transport in a vehicle of fewer than eight passengers will not require an extra licence.
 For any other kind of transportation that is integral to a business, if it is a regular service or done for a price, a licence is mandatory.

 Types of licences

 If the transportation is for a specific purpose and persons and does not pick up passengers to go wherever they wish, then the type of licence required is a Public Service Vehicle (PSV) licence.
 A PSV licence applies to the business running the transport and comes in two forms, a restricted or a standard licence.